Quad Electroacoustics: Corporate history

 Walker was also attributed with the famous hifi quote "the perfect amplifier is a straight wire with gain" with the implication being that nothing would be added, and nothing taken away from the signal, just a bigger version of the same thing at one end.

 The name "QUAD" is an acronym for "Quality Unit Amplifier Domestic", used to describe the QUAD I amplifier.
 In 1983, when having become known for their QUAD range of products, the Acoustical Manufacturing Co.
 Ltd changed its name to QUAD Electroacoustics Ltd.

 In 1995, QUAD Electroacoustics Ltd was bought by Verity Group plc, joining its existing brands of Wharfedale and Mission.
 A few changes were made, including shifting all production to Shenzhen, China.

 In September 1997 the company changed ownership again as Verity Group sold off businesses to finance its development of flat panel loudspeakers.
-With Wharfedale it became part of the Chinese International Audio Group under the management of Bernard and Michael Chang.
+With Wharfedale it became part of the Chinese International Audio Group (IAG) under the management of Bernard and Michael Chang.

 In 2003, a book was commissioned "QUAD:The Closest Approach" which offered a history of the company from its creation to that point.

 Peter Walker died in 2003 at the age of 87.
 He had retired in the late 1980s, turning management over to his son Ross Walker.